nitaybz/homebridge-sensibo-ac/README.md

 ### Vertical Swing

-If your Sensibo app has **Vertical Swing** control, the plugin will add a switch to the existing AC accessory in HomeKit to control it.
+If your Sensibo app has **Vertical Swing** control, the plugin will add a switch to the existing AC accessory in the Home app to control it.

 To disable the extra vertical swing (oscillate) switch, add `"disableVerticalSwing": true` to your config.

+Note: Due to Homebridge and Apple Home app caching you may need to manually remove the AC accessory to see the change.
+See [Issue #90](https://github.com/nitaybz/homebridge-sensibo-ac/issues/90) for details.
+For details on how to remove an Accessory take a look at the steps in [Troubleshooting and Debug](#troubleshooting-and-debug) below.

 ### AC Sync Button